Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 MEDIA.CSV is used as input for the analysis.
 This file contains 2652 rows and 8 columns.
-The file contains data related to some form of assessments or evaluations, likely linked with different languages or types.
-The 'date' column suggests a time context for the records.
-The 'language' column indicates that assessments may be categorized based on the languages involved.
-The 'type' column potentially denotes different categories or kinds of evaluations.
-'Title' refers to the name or designation of each record, 'by' likely denotes the author or creator of the assessment.
-The numerical columns 'overall', 'quality', and 'repeatability' suggest performance metrics or scores that could be used to quantify the effectiveness or reliability of each entry.
+The file contains data about various items or events, represented by columns such as 'date', 'language', 'type', 'title', 'by', 'overall', 'quality', and 'repeatability'.
+The 'date' column indicates when each entry was recorded, while 'language' suggests the language of the content.
+The 'type' column categorizes each entry, and 'title' provides the name or subject of the item.
+The 'by' column likely indicates the author or source of the entry.
+The 'overall', 'quality', and 'repeatability' columns suggest a numerical assessment or rating system, where 'overall' might represent a general score, and 'quality' and 'repeatability' assess specific attributes of the entries.
 Data in the file can contain ['categorical', 'numerical', 'time-series']

 ### Statistical Details: